Tunisia entry requirements for Sri Lanka passport holders

 May be checked

-Sri Lankan passport holders need a visa to enter Tunisia in 2026.
-You must arrange this before you travel — there is no visa on arrival or e-visa option currently available.
+Sri Lankan passport holders need a visa to enter Tunisia.
+You must arrange this before you travel — there is no visa-on-arrival option for your nationality.
+Plan ahead and apply through the nearest Tunisian embassy or consulate.

 Entry requirements